 Jean was very involved in her church community, attending social activities, teaching Vacation Bible School and preparing church meals.
 She was a faithful Christian who served God through her hard work.
 She was a dedicated, long-time member of the Church of Christ.

 She will be remembered as a loving wife, mother, grandmother, and great-grandmother.
 She was a faithful and hard working Christian woman who kept an impeccable house, had a charming smile, undying support for her husband, and prepared her children for a Christian life.

 Jean is survived by three children; Sharon (John) Powers, Nancy (Jack) Lingbloom, Gary (Lisa) Schuyler, 9 grandchildren, and 10 great-grandchildren.
 She was preceded in death by her husband, parents, and older brother, Chester.

 Thanks to the loving and caring people at “A Robin’s Nest” and to Abode Hospice for the dedicated care shown to Jean and her family during this difficult time.
 The family is grateful for the support and love shown by their church family at Pikes Peak Church of Christ.

 In lieu of flowers, memorials may be sent to Mountain States Children’s Home, 14780 N. 107th, Longmont, CO 80504.

-To plant a tree in memory of Lola Schuyler, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Lola Schuyler, please visit Tribute Store